mediafly/await-the/README.md

 as the only parameter.</p>
 </dd>
 <dt><a href="#module_whileMax">whileMax</a> ⇒ <code>*</code></dt>
-<dd><p>Given a condition, maximum amount of loops to do, and function, continuously call the promisified version
+<dd><p>Given a condition, maximum amount of loop iterations to do, and function, continuously call the promisified
-of that function sequentially and return the result once the exiting condition is met or the loop count has been exhausted.</p>
+version of that function sequentially and return the result once the exiting condition is met or the loop count has been exhausted.</p>
 <p>The <code>condition</code> can access either the parent scoped variables or the results of <code>fn</code> which are passed in
 as the only parameter.</p>
 </dd>